jmatth11/editlite/README.md

 Plugins are still in flux but you can find examples of them in `plugins/` directory.

-Plugins are done in C are anything that can generate a C structured shared library.
+Plugins are done in C or anything that can generate a C structured shared library.

 Current API:
 ```c